brandonmailhiot/SynthJS/README.md

 ## Introduction
-Offbeat is a new format for music composition.
-Rather than staves, tabs, GUIs, or APIs to represent music, only the pitch and duration of notes are needed.
-This yields a data-like structure for any composition.
-Combined with techniques from machine learning, it is then possible to generate music categorically, e.g. genre, popularity, etc. And that is the aspiration of Offbeat, to be an intelligent tool for music generation and analysis.

-The documentation below explains how it works.
+Offbeat is a javascript library that provides a simple language for music composition.

 ### Note duration
 A note's duration is the relative amount of time it is played, known as a subdivision.
 The names of common subdivisions are abbreviated as follows:

 * ts = thirty-second